kcaran/eleventy-duo/src/posts/2023-09-22-utc_local_dates_perl.md

 * The dates being converted are in standard ISO format: '2015-03-08 06:59:00'.

-## Step 1: Format the Date String
+### Step 1: Format the Date String

 Before passing the date string to Time::Piece, strip off everything after the integer seconds.
-If you need the milliseconds data, you can re-attach it after convertion.
+If you need the milliseconds data, you can re-attach it after conversion.
 The same applies to any timezone indicators: add them back in after conversion.

+Not following this step caused me a lot of confusion in the past.
+The linux `strptime` c-function doesn't do a great job of supporting timezones.
+You are much better off stripping them off before trying to convert between UTC and local time.

-## Step 2: Create a new Time::Piece object using `strptime`
+### Step 2: Create a new Time::Piece object using `strptime`

 The `strptime` function converts a well-formed date string to a Time::Piece object.
 The trick here is that you use `Time::Piece->strptime()` if the date is already in UTC, and you use `localtime->strptime()` if the date is a local time.

-## Step 3: Convert the date using the epoch seconds
+### Step 3: Convert the date using the epoch seconds

 Use the `epoch()` function to create a new `Time::Piece` in the desired timezone.
 If you want your date in UTC, use `Time::Piece->gmtime( $epoch )`.
 Otherwise, use `Time::Piece->localtime( $epoch )` for the local timezone.

-## Step 4: Use `strftime` to create the converted date string
+### Step 4: Use `strftime` to create the converted date string

 I always use `$tp->strftime( '%Y-%m-%d %H:%M:%S' )` to create a date string from a `Time::Piece` object, but `$tp->datetime` works as well (with a capital T separating the date and time).

-## Sample program
+### Sample program

 ~~~perl
 #!/usr/bin/env perl